Wondering which pine trees are the best varieties to pick for your Christmas tree this year?

 One thing is for sure, both live and cut Christmas trees are popular again.
-After many years of declining sales due to the popularity of artificial trees, folks are once again turning to live trees as their tree of choice to celebrate the holiday season.
+After many years of declining sales due to the popularity of artificial trees, people are once again turning to live trees as their tree of choice to celebrate the holiday season.

 Live trees can of course be planted directly into the landscape to live and grow for years.
 And cut trees have their uses too, most notably for being able to be shredded into mulch, or used in ponds to help support fish life.
 But perhaps best of all, live trees are not created from plastic or man-made fibers, and they actually decompose over time!